Curse of the Swamp Creature (1966) starring John Agar, Francine York

 - Rabbit Simms (Charles McLine, The Yesterday Machine)

-- Frenchie (Roger Ready, Night Fright) – the crooked motel operator, helps Brenda with her plot at the hotel – and oddly enough, pays no penalty for his criminal actions.
+- Frenchie (Roger Ready, Night Fright) – the crooked motel operator.
+He helps Brenda with her plot at the hotel.
+And oddly enough, pays no penalty for his criminal actions.

-- Driscoll West (Bill Thurman, Close Encounters of the Third Kind) – the oil surveyor, who beats Ritchie when he finds him going through his papers – only to be killed by him once his back is turned.
+- Driscoll West (Bill Thurman, Close Encounters of the Third Kind).
+The oil surveyor, who beats Ritchie when he finds him going through his papers.
+Only for Ritchie to kill him when his back is turned.

 - Tom (Tony Huston, The Hellcats) – the mad scientist’s surgical assistant, who becomes one of his victims